Android-for-Python/Android-for-Python-Users/README.md

 ### Foreground Service

-A foreground service's lifetime is no longer than it's app lifetime, when the app stops (not pauses) the service stops.
-A foreground service is specified in buildozer.spec with:
+A foreground service's lifetime is no longer than its app's lifetime.
+When the app stops (not pauses) the service stops.
+A foreground service is specified in `buildozer.spec` with:

 ```
 # (list) List of service to declare